viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 - the dependency X → Z is a transitive dependency because X determines the value of Z via Y.
 - Y → Z signals that a transitive dependency exists because Y is not a PK.

-# NormalizationWhy Do We Carry out Database Normalization?
+# Why Do We Do Database Normalization?
 ![bg right:70% w:100%](https://cdn.hackr.io/uploads/posts/attachments/1666888816mdnYlrMoEE.png)

 # Conversion to First Normal Form (1NF)